Leiren/Npanel/README.md

  - In order to backup your settings: /opt/Npanel/panel.json
  - But it is suggested to Backup the folder /opt/Npanel entirely.

- on Windwos The Npanel folder is your backup indeed.
+ on Windows The Npanel folder is your backup indeed.
  # Transfer
 on Linux you should backup /opt/Npanel Folder on old server then
 - install npanel using install script on destination server.